i0nut02/Tree_Shell_Command/README.md

 # Tree_Shell_Command

-I make a copy of tree command in Linux, but i don't implement all the optional arguments, you can find all with --help command <br>
-typing "./example.out tree --help" on your prompt after compiling main.c
+I make a copy of tree command in Linux, but i don't implement all the optional arguments, you can find all with --help command typing "./example.out tree --help" on your prompt after compiling main.c

 Tree is a recursive directory listing program that produces a depth indented listing of files.
 With no arguments, tree lists the files in the current directory.
 Upon completion of listing all files/directories found, tree returns the total number of files and/or directories listed.